 Healthcare

 According to article 28 of the Constitution of Georgia, the right of a citizen to affordable and quality health care services shall be guaranteed by law.
-According to article 4 of the Law of Georgia one of the principles of state health care policy is the protection of human rights and freedoms in the field of health care, and acknowledgement of the honour, dignity, and autonomy of the patient, as well as the universal and equal accessibility of health care for the population within the limits of the State obligations provided for by the state health care programmes.
-Article 6 of the same Law prohibits discrimination against a patient on any ground.
+According to the Law of Georgia on Health Care one of the principles of state health care policy is the protection of human rights and freedoms in the field of health care, and acknowledgement of the honour, dignity, and autonomy of the patient, prohibit discrimination against a patient on any ground as well as the universal and equal accessibility of health care.

 The minorities residing in the regions densely populated by ethnic minorities have access to information on state healthcare programmes, available social benefits, about various diseases and their prevention.
-Information material is available in the languages of ethnic minorities.

-During 2016-2019 in the framework of the respective components of the “Supporting Health”, “Safe Blood” and “Early detection and screening" state healthcare programs an information material on priority topics were translated and published in Armenian and Azeri languages.
+During 2016-2019 varous state healthcare programs and information materials were translated and published in Russian, Armenian and Azeri languages.
 Various information meetings on available programmes were held during 2018-2019.
 Number of informational videos in Armenian and Azeri languages were made and broadcasted.

 In cooperation with international donor organisations, various surveys were carried out in the regions densely populated by ethnic minorities, including on the issues, such as: early marriage; student health survey, etc.